The 3 Best Ways To Weave Professional Development Into Your Business

 Once you’ve identified the things that need to be developed the most, it’s time to carefully choose how to work on them.
 Nearly every industry has a variety of conferences, seminars, webinars, and training courses – but what else could you do to provide development opportunities to your team?

 Sometimes professional development is less networking and more self-working.
-For example, many of our own creative content specialists choose to enroll in online courses for specific skills such as creating web slides in Adobe InDesign or optimizing Facebook Ads.
+For example, many of our own digital strategists choose to enroll in online courses for specific skills — such as creating web slides in Adobe InDesign or optimizing Facebook Ads.
 In both of those cases, the employees found the courses on Google and brought them to our CEO for approval.
 (And by the way – both of the employees passed those courses with flying colors.)

 Considering the personalities of your crew will give you a good sense of where to send them for professional development.
 If they’re not apt to absorb skills from a self-guided video course, you might want to consider industry events such as conferences or seminars where guidance abounds.